ehsanx/imputeSparse/README.md

 # impute Sparse

-Codes and figures associated with the following article
+Analysis codes, saved results and figures associated with the following article

 **Can LOCF be a reasonable approach for addressing sparse measurement issues?
-An illustration from simulations using zip plots for estimating per-protocol effects**
+An illustration from per-protocol analysis in pragmatic trials**

 by Mohammad Ehsanul Karim and Md.
 Belal Hossain

 ## Simulation scenarios

-- $K = 60$
+- K = 60 # max. follow-up
-- $MI.m = 10$
+- MI.m = 10 # number of imputed data

 Table: Simulation Scenarios considered (scenario number will match figure numbers).